 Flurazepam is used when needed.
 If you are on a dosing schedule, skip any missed dose.
 Do not use two doses at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of flurazepam can be fatal if you take it with alcohol, opioid medicine, or other drugs that cause drowsiness or slow your breathing.

 Overdose symptoms may include drowsiness, confusion, slurred speech, weak or shallow breathing, or coma.

 Do not drink alcohol.
 Dangerous side effects or death could occur.

 You may still feel sleepy the morning after taking flurazepam.
 Wait until you are fully awake before you drive, operate machinery, or do anything that requires you to be awake and alert.
 Your reactions may be impaired.

 Daytime drowsiness may last for several days after you stop taking flurazepam.
 Drowsiness can cause falls, accidents, or severe injuries.

 Flurazepam side effects

-Some people using this medication have engaged in activity such as driving, eating, or making phone calls and later having no memory of the activity.
-If this happens to you, stop taking flurazepam and talk with your doctor.
+Some people using flurazepam have engaged in activity such as driving, eating, walking, making phone calls, or having sex and later having no memory of the activity.
+Tell your doctor if this happens to you.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.